Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Potential couplings with existing methods

-The $R(E_0)$ as a function of $E_0$ can then be extracted from $R(E)$ via solving a typical inverse problem~\cite{Efros:2007nq}.
-Existing studies computed the $R(E)$ data using nuclear structure methods, such as the Hyperspherical harmonics basis and coupled cluster methods.
-The $R(E)$ calculations are the computationally expensive component.
-However, these calculations can be emulated in the input parameter space using CERPE.
-Then, by solving the inverse problem, we attain emulations of $R(E_0)$ in $\vectheta$.
-Moreover, the same strategy can emulate Green's Function-based optical potential calculations~\cite{Rotureau:2016jpf, Burrows:2023ygq}.
+The response function $R(E_0)$ as a function of $E_0$ can then be extracted from $ \langle \wf | \wf \rangle$ via solving a typical inverse problem~\cite{Efros:2007nq}.
+Existing studies computed the $\langle \wf | \wf \rangle$ data using nuclear structure methods, such as the Hyperspherical harmonics basis and coupled cluster methods~\cite{Efros:2007nq,Orlandini:2013eya, Sobczyk:2021dwm, Sobczyk:2023sxh, Bonaiti:2024fft}.
+These expensive calculations can now be emulated using CERPE.
+By solving the inverse problem, one then obtains emulations of $R(E_0)$ in $\vectheta$.
+Moreover, the same strategy can be used to emulate Green's Function-based optical potential calculations~\cite{Rotureau:2016jpf, Burrows:2023ygq}.